MicrosoftDocs/visualstudio-docs/docs/ide/how-to-track-your-code-by-customizing-the-scrollbar.md

 Try it out by opening a large code file and replacing some text that occurs in several places in the file.
 The scroll bar shows you the effect of the replacements, so you can back out your changes if you replaced something you shouldn't have.

 Here's how the scroll bar looks after a search for a string.
-Notice that all instances of the string appear.
+Notice that all instances of the string appear in the scroll bar.

 ![Visual Studio scroll bar after searching for a string](../ide/media/enhancedscrollbarsearch.png)

 Here's the scroll bar after replacing all the instances of the string.
-You can see that the operation caused some errors.
+The red marks in the scroll bar show where the text replacement introduced errors.

 ![Visual Studio scroll bar after replacing a string with errors](../ide/media/enhancedscrollbarreplace.png)